OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/NRCS-AWDB/NRCS-AWDB.md

     +   SOAP API: the `StationMetaData` and `StationElement` (and `ReservoirMetadata` if a reservoir) objects and are saved as time series properties.
 For example, the station longitude and latitude are assigned from station metadata.
 *   The time zone for the period from:
-    +   REST API:  specified in the station metadata `dataTimeZone`
+    +   REST API:
+        -   see the [SNOTEL Data Handling](#snotel-data-handling) for information
+        -   TSTool by default does not set the time zone in returned data, but can use the [`ReadNrcsAwdb(TimeZoneMap=...)`](../../command-ref/ReadNrcsAwdb/ReadNrcsAwdb.md) command parameter to assign the output time zone
-    +   SOAP API:  specified in `StationDataTimeZone` and the station in `StationTimeZone` (web service documentation says it is set to same value as station data time zone).
+    +   SOAP API:
+        -   specified in `StationDataTimeZone` and the station in `StationTimeZone` (web service documentation says it is set to same value as station data time zone).
-        TSTool does not set the time zone on the time series.
-This is being evaluated pending information being provided by the NRCS.
+        -   TSTool sets the time zone using format `GMT-8.0`

 ## Limitations ##